tomhmoses/fun2/files/LectureNotes/files/lab1.lagda.md

 ## `Ctrl-g Ctrl-g`

-You will need to type this when you start a sequence of emacs commands and then you want to give up without completing sequence.
+You will need to type this when you start a sequence of emacs commands and then you want to give up without completing the sequence.

 ## Our first Agda file